SovereignCloudStack/docs/user-docs/usage-hints/find-image/index.md

 ## opentofu / terraform

-With opentofu (or Hashicorp's terraform is you still use it), identifying the image in an HCL recipe looks like this:
+With opentofu (or Hashicorp's terraform if you still use it), identifying the image in an HCL recipe looks like this:

 ```hcl